 13. Mushroom omelette

 Omelettes are some of the best breakfast foods available for good reasons.
 They are simple to make and naturally pretty healthy, so long as you don’t stuff them with a bunch of unhealthy ingredients.
-The mushroom omelette ups the protein profile of the already protein rich omelette, while also contributing some dietary fiber.
+Mushroom omelette ups the protein profile of the already protein rich omelette, while also contributing some dietary fiber.
 You can spice up this omelette by adding in some parmesan cheese or cottage cheese along with some chilis.
 The most important thing about this dish though is it is very simple to make and prepare with fresh ingredients.

 14. Veg sandwich

-You really cannot go wrong with a good old fashioned veg sandwich when it comes to breakfast foods.
+You really cannot go wrong with a good old-fashioned veg sandwich when it comes to breakfast foods.
 Vegetables have lots of vitamins and other essential nutrients that you want to consume come breakfast time.
 And a sandwich is more or less the perfect way to start your day.
 It is something that you can prepare quick, fast, and in a hurry, and it is portable so you can take it with you if you’re low on time and need to be out the door fast.
-The best part about this breakfast favorite though is that you can make it suit your tastes exactly by choosing your favorite vegetable options.
+The best part about this breakfast favorite though is that you can make it to suit your tastes exactly by choosing your favorite vegetable options.